KAYA-Global/temporal-landcover-vectorizer/README.md

 5. Create a new Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright © 2024 KAYA-Global.